 Solarwashington.org is a private not-for-profit 501(c)3 association of solar energy equipment manufacturers, system integrators, distributors, dealers, designers, consultants, students, and interested people.
 Be sure to see their Tips and Tricks page, which also includes links to other related sites.

 Northwestsolarcenter.org is a project of Washington State University.
 Our membership and guiding board are northwestern utilities, not-for-profits, and local governments.
 Their FAQ will probably answer many of your questions about generating your own electricity using solar power.

 Findsolar.com lists over 1,770 Solar Pros.
 You can look up local installers by area and find out lots of information about them.

 Solar Epiphany in West Seattle is one company that has presented numerous times at Sustainable Burien Meetings.

-An April 18, 2008 Seattle PI Article: With utilities bills soaring, some Seattleites turning to solar power
+An April 18, 2008, Seattle PI Article: With utility bills soaring, some Seattleites turning to solar power

 Seattle Solar Installation Q&A podcast and article.

 And on April 19, 2008, the PI published Solar power in Seattle?
 It may not boost a home’s price but can cut energy bills